 For further instructions on the qualified endowment credit, and to calculate this credit, see Montana Form QEC.
 Visit mtnonprofit.org/endowMontana/ to learn more about the endowments statewide.
-When you claim this credit, you will have to include a copy of Form QEC with your tax return.
+When you claim this credit, include a copy of Form QEC with your tax return.